 The Fall 2020 CPR meeting is scheduled for November 19.
 Read a summary of the Fall 2019 CPR meeting here [PDF].

 CPR presenters range from public and health policy experts to representatives of the National Institutes of Health (NIH), Food and Drug Administration (FDA), Centers for Medicare and Medicaid Services (CMS), Congressional health policy advisors and leaders in health insurance, pharmaceutical, and biotechnology industries.

 These meetings are a great opportunity for interested parties to come together and discuss timely and compelling issues.
-Specific objectives and outcomes are unique to each meeting, however past meetings have focused on topics such as clinical trials, expanded access programs, Medicare reimbursement, healthcare reform and other relevant and timely topics.
+Specific objectives and outcomes are unique to each meeting, however past meetings have focused on topics such as clinical trials, issues for older adults, expanded access programs, Medicare reimbursement, health care reform and other relevant topics.

 Merck & Co.
 Inc.